jegquiambao1998/toy_robot/README.md

 Simple Toy Robot that can move in a 5x5 table.

 # Notes
-This project was developed in a linux environment.
+This project was developed using Codeblocks 20.03

 # Dependencies
 - Google Test